 If you owe more than $50,000 in back taxes, the IRS can place a levy on your passport which means it can be revoked or denied by the U.S. Department of State and you will be unable to leave the country.

-If your bank account is levied, you have 21 days to make arrangements to pay your tax debt before the past-due amount is withdrawn from your bank account.
+If your bank account is levied, you have 21 days to make arrangements to pay your back taxes before the past-due amount is withdrawn from your bank account.
 You will receive notice of the levy through the mail.
 The funds in your account will be frozen when the levy takes effect.

 If you are a signatory on another person’s bank account, that individual’s funds may be levied.
 You will have to appeal this action by having the individual or his or her power of attorney call the number listed on IRS Form 668-A(C)DO.

-If you have repaid your tax debt and your bank account is levied in error, you may be eligible for reimbursement of resulting fees if the error was caused by the IRS, was not compounded by your actions, and involved timely responses to IRS notices.
+If you have repaid your back taxes and your bank account is levied in error, you may be eligible for reimbursement of resulting fees if the error was caused by the IRS, was not compounded by your actions, and involved timely responses to IRS notices.
 Submit IRS Form 8546, Claim for Reimbursement of Bank Charges (PDF), to the address on your levy notice.

-With a wage levy, the IRS will receive a portion of your paycheck until the tax debt is paid, you make other arrangements to pay such as an installment agreement, or the levy is released.
+With a wage levy, the IRS will receive a portion of your paycheck until the back taxes is paid, you make other arrangements to pay such as an installment agreement, or the levy is released.
 Your employer is legally required to comply with the terms of the levy.

 The part of your wages that will be taken through a levy depends on an exempt amount known as the standard deduction, which depends on the number of dependents you have.
 Your employer will receive IRS Publication 1494, which tells your company’s payroll department how to determine the exempt amount of pay.